 The following year he landed a recurring role in the CBS sitcom, Townies (also starring Lauren Graham, who went on to fame in Gilmore Girls).
 Although the show lasted just one season, he soon won a regular role on another sitcom, That's Life.
 It didn't last long either, but Livingston kept working.
 He appeared in Dill Scallion (1999), working again with Graham.
 In Office Space (1999), he starred opposite Jennifer Aniston.
 More movies followed, as well as the mini-series Band of Brothers (2001), for which Livingston received a Golden Globe nomination.

-From 2001 to 2002, he played Assistant District Attorney Alan Lowe on the hit ABC drama series The Practice.
-He has appeared in several major motion pictures since then, including Adaptation (2002) alongside Nicolas Cage and Meryl Streep, The Cooler (2003) with William H. Macy and Alec Baldwin, the romantic comedy Little Black Book (2004) playing Brittany Murphy's boyfriend, The Time Traveler's Wife (2009) opposite Eric Bana and Rachel McAdams, Disney's The Odd Life of Timothy Green (2012) and, recently, The Conjuring (2013).
-His most recent film is Drinking Buddies (2013) where she stars alongside Olivia Wilde, Anna Kendrick and Jake Johnson.
+From 2001 to 2002, Ron played Assistant District Attorney Alan Lowe on the hit ABC drama series The Practice.
+He has appeared in several major motion pictures since then, including Adaptation (2002) alongside Nicolas Cage and Meryl Streep, The Cooler (2003) with William H. Macy and Alec Baldwin, the romantic comedy Little Black Book (2004) playing Brittany Murphy's boyfriend, The Time Traveler's Wife (2009) opposite Eric Bana and Rachel McAdams, Disney's The Odd Life of Timothy Green (2012) and The Conjuring (2013).